dumarchie/raku-binaryheap/README.md

     method new(+values --> BinaryHeap:D)

-Creates a new heap instance.
-The provided values are stored in heap order.
+Constructs a new heap storing the provided values.

 method pop
 ----------